Northwoods League Softball will follow these guidelines with regard to the usage of pitchers.

 For purposes of calculating earned runs, the runner who begins an inning on second base pursuant to this rule shall be deemed to be a runner who has reached second base because of a fielding error, but no error shall be charged to the opposing Team or to any player.
 The loss in such extra-inning games still counts against the pitcher.

-The League champion will be the Team with the best overall winning percentage.
-A tie breaker will be used when Teams have an identical winning percentage.
-The tie breaker is as follows.
+A tie breaker will be used when teams have an identical winning percentage in determining home field advantage.
+The tie breaker is as follows: